matthiaskoenig/fbc_curation/docs_builder/usage.md

 This creates the FBC curation files for the `model` in the output `path`.

 ## Compare existing reference files
-In addition existing reference files can be compared with the solutions by `cobrapy` and `cameo`.
+In addition, existing reference files can be compared with the solutions by `cobrapy` and `cameo`.
 The `--reference` argument can be used to provide the path to the reference files.
 ```
 fbc_curation --model ./fbc_curation/examples/models/e_coli_core.xml \
 --path ./fbc_curation/examples/results/e_coli_core